Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 When afternoon rolls into evening, head to the town of Mosteiros for dinner and a sunset on the island’s west coast.
 For one more viewpoint on your way out, stop at Ponta do Escalvado.

-• 👉 Pro Tip: To avoid crowds at Miradouro da Boca do Inferno, come early in the morning or evening.
-This attraction is extremely popular and it can be tricky to find a parking spot in the parking lot.
+👉 Pro Tip: To avoid crowds at Miradouro da Boca do Inferno, come early in the morning or evening.
+This attraction is extremely popular and it can be tricky to find a parking spot in the lot.

 Day 2 – Furnas & East Side of the Island

 After breakfast, drive up to Miradouro da Pico do Ferro to see Furnas Lake from above.
 Next, drive down to the base of Furnas Lake.
 Walk around Caldeiras das Furnas and watch pots of Cozido be lowered into the natural volcanic boilers.
-Then, drive along the lake to the parking lot at Jardim da Lagoa das Furnas where you can walk to Mata Jardim José do Canto.

 To finish up the day, drive to the natural park, Ribeira dos Caldeirões.
 This park feels like a true paradise with waterfalls and gardens.
-Your last stop is the stunning Miradouro da Ponta do Sossego in Nordeste
+Your last stop is the stunning Miradouro da Ponta do Sossego in Nordeste.

 Day 3 – Lagoa do Fogo, Caldeira Velha, and Ribeira Grande

 If there’s good weather, spend your morning at Lagoa do Fogo, which is only half an hour from Ponta Delgada.
 Start at the viewpoints Miradouro da Lagoa do Fogo and Miradouro do Pico da Barrosa.
-Then, hike the Lagoa do Fogo Trail which will take you to the base of the lake.
-Have a picnic and admire the views, but you can’t swim here.
+If it’s really foggy, wait about 15 minutes.
+The fog will usually roll through, so you can get a clear view and snap a picture.

-In the afternoon, head to Caldeira Velha for a dip in the thermal pools.
+In the afternoon, head to Caldeira Velha for a dip in more thermal pools.
 Next, drive a little north to Salto do Cabrito waterfall.
 If you’re up for another attraction, head to Gorreana Tea Factory to tour the tea plantation and relax with a cup of tea.

 By evening, head back towards Ribeira Grande.
 Here, you can stroll the beach at Praia do Areal de Santa Bárbara and explore the town.
 Enjoy a local dinner at Restaurante Faria.